platformsh/platformsh-docs/docs/src/guides/django/local/docker-compose.md

     platform db:dump -e new-feature
     ```

-    This will create a database dump file with the format: `PROJECT_ID--PLATFORM_BRANCH--SERVICE_NAME--dump.sql` For merge/pull request environments, substitute `new-feature` for the name of the environment (i.e. `pr-42`).
+    This creates a database dump file with the format: `PROJECT_ID--PLATFORM_BRANCH--SERVICE_NAME--dump.sql` For merge/pull request environments, substitute `new-feature` for the name of the environment (for example, `pr-42`).

 3. Make sure to ignore this file in future commits.